Ultimate Guide to Hvar Island in Croatia

 Yacht Week in Croatia.

-Another way to stay in & around Hvar is to check out the popular Yacht Week in Croatia.
-This is the ultimate getaway for young twenty-something’s who want to sail & party their way through Croatia’s most popular spots: including Hvar.
+Another way to stay by Hvar is to check out the popular Yacht Week in Croatia.
+This is the ultimate getaway for young 20-something’s who want to sail & party their way through Croatia’s most popular spots: including Hvar.
 During our trip, we met a group of 12 basketball players from the States who were doing Yacht Week…docking on a new island every night, cliff-jumping & adventuring during the day.
-They said it was one of the best trips of their LIVES ~ but best for people who like to party, not those looking for peace & quiet!

 What to Do in Hvar…

 You’ve checked into your Hvar hotel….now what?!
-First, let’s take a walk through Hvar Town & get situated.
-Take a look at the various restaurants & their menus, & determine which tasty place you’d like to try tonight!
-There are tonsof choices all around the main harbor.
-Next, stop into a few coffee places & see which one looks best for your morning stroll & cup of joe.
-And if you have the energy, make the short hike up to the Spanish fortress above town for killer views of the city & harbor.
+First, let’s take a walk through town & get oriented.
+Take a look at the various restaurants & their menus, & determine which one you’d like to try tonight!
+There are tons of choices all around the main harbor.
+Next, stop into a few coffee shops & see which looks best for your morning cup of joe.

-Once you’ve gotten a handle on the town itself, venture a little further out, & take the boardwalk that leads west, past the Adriana Spa Hotel, down towards the beach called “Bonj Les Bains.”
-Who knows…you may want to lay out there tomorrow!
+Once you’ve gotten a handle on the town itself, venture a little further out.
+Take the boardwalk that leads west, past Adriana Spa Hotel, down towards the beach called “Bonj Les Bains.”

 More Hula Hula.
-The cabanas behind us can be rented out for the day as well…
+The cabanas behind us can be rented out for the day too.

-The Pakleni (or Paklinski) Islands
+The Pakleni Islands

 It was the perfect place to spend the day…